DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 | `soup_lr3e5_gold4_3to1` | 6 |
 | `soup_lr3e5_gold4_9to1` | **4** |

-The post-Gold4 process taught me that both learning rate and soup ratio matter.
+The post-Gold4 process showed that both learning rate and soup ratio matter.
 The `5e-5` branch learned too aggressively and created many new errors. `2e-5` held at 6 errors but could not beat the milestone. `3e-5` turned out to be a better region, reducing solo errors to 5.
 When souping with Gold4, the 75/25 ratio dragged some old errors back; the 90/10 ratio kept most of the new branch's improvements and used Gold4 only as a light regularizer.

 ![Figure 3.6.
 Compound Eval28 before-and-after comparison.](figures/fig_3_6_compound_eval28_before_after.png)

 **Figure 3.6.** Compound Eval28 before-and-after comparison.
 Representative fixed-seed Eval28 prompts are shown for `soup567` and the final compound checkpoint `soup_lr3e5_gold4_9to1`, illustrating the reduction from 56/168 errors to 4/168 errors on multi-word two-line calligraphy images.

-Final compound checkpoint:
+Final compound checkpoint (full registry in Appendix D):

 ```text
 experiments/checkpoints/coverage_v10_compound_soup_lr3e5_gold4_9to1/step-soup_infer.safetensors